catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 .. image:: _containers_assets/quickstart-template-picked.png

 We then move on to the size of our cluster.
-If you leave these fields free they will take on the default outlined in the template, which is fine for our purposes.
-Since we already have selected a development template our number of master nodes is already locked to only one node.
+If you leave these fields empty they will take on the defaults outlined in the template, which is fine for our purposes.
+Since we have selected a development template, our number of master nodes is already locked to only one node.
 If we wanted to we can still specify the number of worker nodes, for this example we are using three nodes, which is the standard anyway.